 Busy watch faces

-Maybe you need to see a lot of information such as the weather, temperature, elevation, mail, reminders, or stock activity.
-Or perhaps you want to be able to easily use certain tools on the watch such as the calculator, camera remote, compass, stop watch, timer, or voice recorder.
-In those cases, you need a watch face that can display multiple details (Figure D).
+Maybe you need to see a lot of information, such as the weather, temperature, elevation, mail, reminders, or stock activity.
+Or perhaps you want to be able to easily use certain tools on the Apple Watch, such as the calculator, camera remote, compass, stopwatch, timer or voice recorder.
+In those cases, you need an Apple Watch face that can display multiple details.

 Sometimes you just need to unwind from the daily grind.
-For that, you can turn to watch faces that encourage you to relax (Figure E).
+For that, you can turn to watch faces that encourage you to relax.

-Finally, to find watch faces and watch face apps from third parties, open the App Store, either on your iPhone or directly on your watch.
-Search for the term “watch faces,” and you’ll find several apps, some paid and some free, that offer their own faces for your watch.
+Finally, to find Apple Watch faces and Apple Watch face apps from third parties, open the App Store, either on your iPhone or directly on your Apple Watch.
+Search for the term “watch faces,” and you’ll find several paid and some free apps that offer their own faces for your Apple Watch.